robclu/capp/README.md

-# CAPP (C++ Aspect-Oriented Parallel Programming)
+# __capp__ (C++ Aspect-Oriented Parallel Programming)
 ========
-CAPP is a C++ Aspect-Oriented OpenCL implementaiton.
-AspectC++ is used simplify writing the host code and essentially allows programs to appear as normal c++ other than the writing of the kernel.
+__capp__ uses aspects in c++ to simplify parallel programming with OpenCL.
+AspectC++ is used to perform most of the overhead of setting up the parallel programming context allowing users to focus on writing the kernels and performing the processing.

 # Setup
 ---------
-To use CAPP, clone the repository.
+To use __capp__, clone the repository.
 See the __Prerequisits__ section below for installing AspecC++ and OpenCL.

-The directory structure for any program using EasyCL should the same as that outline in the __Directory structure__ section.
+The directory structure for any program using __capp__ should the same as that outline in the __Directory structure__ section.
 Examples can be seen in the Examples/exampleName/ folders.

 ## Prerequisits
 Currently there is only support for linux and OSX, but Windows support will be implemented soon.